-Figure 11: "Doing Business in China" and Entry Barriers, 2008.
+Figure 8: "Doing Business in China" and Entry Barriers, 2008.

 Notes: Each dot represents a provincial capital city or a centrally administered municipality.
-Each panel shows a scatter plot of the estimated log gross entry barrier $\ln(1 - \psi)$ against a World Bank measure of the cost of doing business in China in 2008: rank (top panel), days to start a business (bottom left panel), and cost of starting a business (bottom right panel).
+Each panel shows a scatter plot of the estimated log gross entry barrier $\ln(1-\psi)$ against a World Bank measure of the cost of doing business in China in 2008: rank (top panel), days to start a business (bottom left panel), and cost of starting a business (bottom right panel).
 The solid red line is the fitted regression line.

-contribute to reduced firm entry (cf. equation (7)).
-Recall that we did not target firm entry rates when estimating the wedges $(\psi, \tau_y, \tau_k)$ .
-Therefore, the model will not necessarily be consistent with the empirical patterns for firm entry.
-It follows that data on entry provides an auxiliary test on the model.
+Entry rates and wedges.
+The benchmark model has predictions for how the three wedges should influence firm entry.
+As discussed in Section 4.2, increases in ψ , τ_y , and τ_k should all contribute to reduced firm entry (cf. equation (7)).
+Since we did not target firm entry rates when estimating the wedges (ψ, τ_y, τ_k) , the model will not necessarily be consistent with the empirical patterns for firm entry.
+It follows that data on entry provide an auxiliary test on the model.

-To measure the entry rate we define the rate of entry of private firms in prefecture p, $\Gamma{p,t}^e$ , as the share of employment in young NSOE firms - established during the last two years - relative to employment in all firms:
+To measure the entry rate we define the rate of entry of private firms in prefecture p, $\Gamma{p,t}^e$, as the share of employment in new NSOE firms - established during the last two years - relative to employment in all firms.21 We define as new those firms that were started in year t, t-1, or in t-2.
+The top panel in Table 5 reports the results from the following regression in levels: